-MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS OF PLAYBOY
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS

-The following discussion and analysis provides information which our management believes is relevant to an assessment and understanding of Playboy's consolidated results of operations and financial condition.
-You should read the following discussion and analysis of Playboy's financial condition and results of operations together with Playboy's audited consolidated financial statements and notes thereto included elsewhere in this prospectus.
+The following discussion and analysis provides information which our management believes is relevant to an assessment and understanding of our consolidated results of operations and financial condition.
+You should read the following discussion and analysis of our financial condition and results of operations together with our unaudited and audited consolidated financial statements and notes thereto included elsewhere in this prospectus.
 This discussion and analysis should also be read together with the pro forma financial information as of and for the year ended December 31, 2020.
 See "Unaudited Pro Forma Condensed Combined Financial Information."
 Certain of the information contained in this discussion and analysis or set forth elsewhere in this prospectus, including information with respect to plans and strategy for our business, includes forward-looking statements that involve risks and uncertainties.
 As a result of many factors, including those factors set forth in the section entitled "Risk Factors," our actual results could differ materially from the results described in or implied by the forward-looking statements contained in the following discussion and analysis.
 You should carefully read the section entitled "Risk Factors" to gain an understanding of the important factors that could cause actual results to differ materially from forward-looking statements.
 Please also see the section entitled "Cautionary Note Regarding Forward-Looking Statements."

-Unless otherwise indicated or the context otherwise requires, references in this Management's Discussion and Analysis of Financial Condition and Results of Operations of Playboy section to "the company," "we," "us," "our" refer to PLBY Group, Inc., and references to "Playboy" refer to Playboy Enterprises, Inc. and its subsidiaries.
+Unless otherwise indicated or the context otherwise requires, references in this Management's Discussion and Analysis of Financial Condition and Results of Operations section to the "Company," "we," "us," "our" refer to PLBY Group, Inc., and its subsidiaries, and references to "Playboy" refer to Playboy Enterprises, Inc. and its subsidiaries prior to the Business Combination.